instagibbs/bolts/02-peer-protocol.md

     - receiving `revoke_and_ack`
     - receiving a `yield`
   - During this node's turn:
-    - if it receives an update message or `commitment_signed`:
+    - if it receives an update message or a `commitment_signed` that is not a commitment based off of the sender's latest `revoke_and_ack`:
       - if it has sent its own update or `commitment_signed`:
         - MUST ignore the message
       - otherwise: